The Documentary Tradition: Photographing Daily Life

 Readings for the course will be drawn from Henry Horenstein, Black & White Photography; John Szarkowski, Photographer's Eye; Henri Cartier-Bresson, The Decisive Moment; John Berger, Another Way of Telling; Robert Coles, Doing Documentary Work; and supplementary handouts.
 Our discussions will be informed by the viewing of slides, prints from the Davison Art collection, and weekly reading assignments.
 Initially, some time will be devoted to review of exposure, reading light, visualization, and photographic design.

-Students should bring two images that they have created, to share at the first meeting of class.
-This course is not open to auditors.
+Students should bring two images, that they created, to share at the first meeting of class.

 Sasha Rudensky (B.A.
 Wesleyan University; MFA Yale School of Art) is visiting assistant professor of art.
 She was the recipient of the Mortimer Hays Brandeis Traveling Fellowship in 2004-2005, which resulted in the series Remains.
 She is currently working on a portrait series Demons.
 Her work has been shown in Danziger Projects, New York; Gallery 339, Philadelphia; Rooke Gallery, Johannesburg, South Africa; Jen Bekman Gallery, New York and others.
 Click here for more information about Sasha Rudensky.